If you have ever looked up at the stars and marveled at the vastness and beauty of the Universe, then "New Vistas in Astronomy" is for you.

-Note: Programs and presenters may change without notice due to unanticipated unavailability of the previously scheduled presenter
+Please note that programs and presenters may change without notice due to the unanticipated unavailability of the previously scheduled presenter.

 Admission to "New Vistas in Astronomy" is by purchase only.
 There is a limit of 80 patrons, so call and purchase your tickets in advance.
 For more information, please contact

 Programs also include views of various celestial objects through the main observatory telescope, weather permitting.
 These programs are designed primarily for an adult audience; however children 8 years of age or older will be admitted provided that each child is accompanied by an adult.
 Programs will be held rain or shine, so refunds on tickets are not possible, and single-night tickets are only for the date specified.

 The Perkins Observatory is located on U.S. Route 23, four miles south of Delaware and 12 miles north of the I-270 Columbus beltway.
 The Perkins driveway is on the left if you are driving south on Rt.
 23, and on the right if you are driving north.